vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 ## Cabal

-Most of the time, I am using [the Cabal build tool](https://www.haskell.org/cabal/) locally to manage my builds, tests, execution and other Haskell project-specific things.
+Most of the time, I use [the Cabal build tool](https://www.haskell.org/cabal/) locally to manage my builds, tests, execution and other Haskell project-specific things.
 So let's start with these commands.